 DuPage County Divorce Mediator, Erin Birt, is a family law mediator and an Illinois divorce lawyer.
 As a DuPage County Divorce Mediator and lawyer, she understands the legal requirements for an enforceable and equitable divorce or family law agreement in DuPage County, Illinois.
 When requested, she can present to parties various options that have been previously accepted by a divorce court to help move the parties forward.
 Ms. Birt, however, cannot provide the parties with legal advice or present legal strategy to either party in her role as a DuPage County Divorce Mediator.

-A mediator does not prepare or file legal documents or represent either participant regardless of professional education or background.
 The use of an attorney after mediation is not mandatory but it is strongly recommended.
 Our firm encourages mediation participants to have any agreement reached in mediation be reviewed by an attorney before being processed in court.
 If after the review there are any changes suggested beyond correcting any typographical errors (e.g., “typos” such as misspellings, duplication, simple omission, transposition), another mediation session should be scheduled to discuss the significant changes and to confirm all issues and agreements with both participants.
 The above is included in our service contract, status emails to the participants, and again highlighted in mediation when discussing next steps with the participants.

 During the course mediation process, the mediator may verbally inform the participants if the mediator does not concur with any provision of the agreement or the veracity of the information being shared, and this might be challenging for one or both participants.
 This, however, does not limit the participant's ability to reach agreements or carry out the terms of any agreement.
 The challenges felt in mediation rather than in litigation, however, often produce positive growth in the future.